goodthebest/kas-mc-pro/README.md

 - Miningcore no longer integrates with the `kaspawalletd` daemon.
 Automated payouts for Kaspa are not available.
 - Remove wallet-daemon endpoints from Kaspa pool configurations, disable payment processing for those pools and settle balances manually using external tooling.
+- When running kaspad for Miningcore, enable the UTXO index (`--utxoindex`) so wallet tooling can query spendable outputs.
+Nodes without the index will be rejected by the new wallet helpers.
+- A lightweight wrapper around the Rusty-Kaspa ecosystem is available under `src/RustyKaspaWallet`.
+Configure pool `extra.wrpcEndpoints` entries (see `examples/kaspa_pool.json`) so external tooling can connect to the kaspad wRPC endpoint (default `ws://127.0.0.1:17110`).

 ### ZCash